 The University of Arizona Medical Center is the Cancer Center’s clinical affiliate in Tucson.
 Our patients are treated in multidisciplinary clinics by teams of physicians and health care professionals who are experts in their specialties.
 Our cross-discipline approach means our patients get the best treatment possible: treatment tailored to them.

 Construction has begun on The University of Arizona Cancer Center’s 220,000-square-foot outpatient clinic and research building on the Phoenix Biomedical Campus.
 The five-story facility will be located at the northwest corner of North Seventh and East Fillmore streets in downtown Phoenix, and the building is scheduled to be open for patient care in 2015.
 The University of Arizona Cancer Center is partnering with St. Joseph’s Hospital and Medical Center in Phoenix to provide inpatient cancer care, and the Cancer Center is providing outpatient oncology services at St. Joseph’s Hospital, continuing there until the new clinic is open.

 The Cancer Center’s 73 research labs and more than 300 nationally and internationally renowned physician and scientist members work to bring the power of research to cancer prevention and treatment through a direct link between the latest research discoveries and patient care.

-Twenty-two Cancer Center-affiliated physicians are included in the 2013 Best Doctors in America database.
+Twenty-three Cancer Center-affiliated physicians are included in the 2014 Best Doctors in America database.